Hengle/Nexus-Security.github.io/content/posts/2016-09-09-ar-ruler-app-tape-measure-camera-to.md

 \* AR Ruler application - allows you to measure linear sizes in cm, m, mm, inches, feet, yard.
 \* Rangefinder - allows you to measure the distance from the camera of the device to a fixed point on the detected 3D plane.
 \* Angle - allows you to measure corners on 3D planes.
-\* Area and perimeter - allows you to measure the perimeter and area of ââthe room with measuring tape.
+\* Area and perimeter - allows you to measure the perimeter and area of the room with measuring tape.
 \* Volume - allows you to measure the size of striped 3D objects.
 \* Path - allows you to calculate the length of the path.
 \* Height - allows you to measure the height of the tape relative to the recognized surface.
 **Supported Android**
 {7.0 and UP}
 **Supported Android Version**:-
-Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download AR Ruler App Tape Measure & Camera To Plan Pro 1.4.7 APK For Android
 =============================================================================